MAHA Center’s Mike Tyson Super Bowl Ad Is Most Trending Ad on X

-Today, MAHA Center Inc. announced it will release a Super Bowl advertisement featuring Mike Tyson, which simultaneously launches the start of a national campaign for Americans to Eat Real Food.
+The MAHA Center’s Super Bowl ad, featuring Mike Tyson, simultaneously launches a national campaign for Americans to Eat Real Food.

 Americans across the political spectrum are waking up to the fact that the standard American diet is destroying our health and draining our healthcare budget.